danpaul/dpb_scheduler/README.md

 ###Admin panel

 The admin panel has been customized so you can sort the events by start or end date.
 You can also filter the results to display only events in a particular category or with a particular tag.

+###Notes
+__Currently there is a bug related to category and tag naming.
+For now, categories or tags with white space, may not appear in short-code queries.
+Use a dash between categories and tags with more than one word, i.e.: my-awesome-category.__